phphd/exceptional-validation/README.md

 }
 ```

-In this example, when `LoginAlreadyTakenException` or `WeakPasswordException` is thrown, it will be captured and mapped
+In this example, whenever `LoginAlreadyTakenException` or `WeakPasswordException` is thrown, it will be captured and
-to the `login` or `password` property with the corresponding message translation.
+mapped to the `login` or `password` property with the corresponding message translation.

-Eventually when `phd_exceptional_validation` middleware processes the exception, it
+Eventually when `phd_exceptional_validation` middleware has processed the exception, it will
-throws an `ExceptionalValidationFailedException`.

-Therefore, it's possible to catch it and process it as needed:
+throw `ExceptionalValidationFailedException` so that it can be caught and processed as needed:

 ```php
 $command = new RegisterUserCommand($login, $password);